 is very little public awareness about lupus; in fact, the only thing many

-people know about the disease is that singer/actress Selena Gomez recently
+people know about the disease is that singer/actress Selena Gomez announced

 "It can be difficult to make the diagnosis of lupus, as it is a very

 heterogeneous illness and can present differently from one patient to

 the next," says

 Sanjay Chabra, DO, Director of Rheumatology at